rbiggs/chuki/README.md

 ```
 With the above instance defined, you'll be able to import and mount it inside your app component as a child.
 We'll show this further ahead.

 Notice that, along with `Chuki`, we also import `html`.
 This is a tagged template function that you will use to define your component's template.
-This brings us the follow important point about Chuki:
+This brings us the following important point about Chuki:

 Separation of Concerns
 ----------------------